mesosphere/dcos-jenkins-service/README.md

   1. Update [the Jenkins conf][jenkins-conf] to reference the current release of the [jenkins-dind][jenkins-dind] Docker image (if needed).
+  2. Update the Jenkins release version in [pom.xml](pom.xml).
+  3. Add some release notes to [CHANGELOG.md](CHANGELOG.md)
-  2. Tag the commit on master that you want to be released.
+  4. Tag the commit on master that you want to be released.
-  3. Once [the build][jenkins-build] has successfully completed, submit a new pull request against [the Universe][universe] referencing the new tag.
+  5. Once [the build][jenkins-build] has successfully completed, submit a new pull request against [the Universe][universe] referencing the new tag.

 [apache-maven]: https://maven.apache.org
 [ansicolor-plugin]: https://wiki.jenkins-ci.org/display/JENKINS/AnsiColor+Plugin